At-Risk Simulation Training

 Faculty members, GTAs, and staff members who work with students can play an important role in ensuring students in mental distress receive the help and support they need.
 Working with students on a daily basis provides a unique opportunity to notice warning signs of mental distress and to point them in the right direction for help.
 But how do you know what to look for and what to do when you notice warning signs?

 Student Life, UCAT, and Undergraduate Education have teamed up to offer you At-Risk, an online simulation designed to help you identify and approach students in mental distress and, if necessary, refer them to our counseling center.
 By completing this simulation, you will be more comfortable and better prepared to help these at-risk students get the assistance they need.

 In this highly interactive simulation, you will have the opportunity to engage in simulated conversations with up to five virtual students.
 The simulation takes about 45 minutes to complete, but your progress is automatically saved along the way if you need to stop and resume later.

 So far, 650 Ohio State faculty, GTAs, and staff, have completed the training, and in our last report, over 96% surveyed agreed that their colleagues should also take this opportunity.
 As one participant comments, “This should be mandatory training for all faculty and staff.
 If we are truly to be “One University” it starts with everyone having a rudimentary knowledge base to recognize and respond to those in distress.”

 Registration and Participation

 - In order to participate, you must register for a free account using your @osu.edu email address (e.g., firstname.lastname@example.org instead of email@example.com).
 When you click the button below, you will be redirected to Kognito's page.
-Click Access Training.
+Log in with your existing credentials or click on the "create your account" link.

 - The Ohio State enrollment key is osu41.